mysociety/popit-resolver/README.md

     sudo -u postgres psql
     postgres=# CREATE USER resolver WITH password 'resolver';
     CREATE ROLE
-    postgres=# CREATE DATABASE sayit WITH OWNER resolver;
+    postgres=# CREATE DATABASE resolver WITH OWNER resolver;
     CREATE DATABASE

     # Set up a python virtual environment, activate it
     # this assumes that you will set up the virtualenv in ..
     # (e.g. outside the repo.
     #  You can use ~/.virtualenvs/ etc. if you prefer)
     virtualenv --no-site-packages ../virtualenv-resolver
     source ../virtualenv-resolver/bin/activate